mpg-age-bioinformatics/cluster_first_steps/README.md

 Logout

-Login again and you should see "Python (ex)" in the Notebook as well as Console section of the Laucher.
+Login again and you should see "Python (ex)" in the Notebook as well as Console section of the Launcher.

 **Using the jupyterhub image on your local latpop with docker**